Learn Nuxt with a Collection of 100+ Tips!

 })

-If you have many abilities, you could prefer to create a directory utils/abilities/ and create a file for each ability.
-Having the abilities in the utils directory allows auto-import to work in the client while having a simple import in the server ~/utils/abilities.
+If you have many abilities, you could prefer to create a directory shared/utils/abilities/ and create a file for each ability.
+Having the abilities in the shared/utils directory allows auto-import to work in the client while having a simple import in the server ~~/shared/utils/abilities.
+Remember that the shared folder only exports the first level of the directory.
+So you have to export the abilities in the shared/utils/abilities/index.ts file.

 By default, guests are not allowed to perform any action and the ability is not called.
 This behavior can be changed per ability: